-Graduates of the degree will have developed the knowledge and skills necessary to create effective health and wellness programs in a variety of non-educational settings, to formulate strength and conditioning programs for athletes, and to pursue further study in areas such as clinical exercise physiology, athletic training, physical therapy, and strength training and conditioning.
+Graduates in exercise science will have developed the knowledge and skills necessary to create effective fitness programs in a variety of settings for a variety of populations, formulate strength and conditioning programs for athletes, and pursue further study in areas such as athletic training, physical therapy, clinical exercise physiology, chiropractic medicine, and strength and conditioning.

 At a Glance

-- The Center for Human Performance allows for a scientific exploration of exercise theory.
+- Human Performance Lab provides scientific and practical exploration of exercise theory

-- Students can participate in the active Exercise Science Club, a group that promotes fitness and health within the community both on and off campus.
+- Eligible to participate in the Exercise Science Club, a group that promotes fitness and health with the on-campus and off campus communities

-Track three, the fitness specialist track, prepares students for successful employment right out of college in fields such as personal training, strength and conditioning coaching, career in cardiac rehabilitation, and corporate fitness programming.
+- Fitness specialist track – prepares students for successful employment in fitness right out of college in fields such as personal training and group fitness in commercial, corporate, community, and clinical settings.

 Exercise Science Minor

 A minor is exercise science is available and requires students to take 20 credits of course work.